motopress/getwid-megamenu/readme.txt

 == Changelog ==

+= 1.0.5, May 22 2023 =
+* Added the ability to change the mobile menu toggle button markup via a filter.
+* Fixed performance issues that can be caused by a large quantity of child blocks in the menu dropdown.
+* Improved compatibility with PHP 8.
+* Minor style improvements.

 = 1.0.4, Sep 16 2022 =
 * Fixed an issue when the submenu icon may not be shown if the user does not logged in.